Skip to main content

 This implementing act details cybersecurity risk management measures as well as the cases in which an incident should be considered significant and companies providing digital infrastructures and services should report it to national authorities.
 This is another major step in boosting the cyber resilience of Europe's critical digital infrastructure.

-The implementing regulation adopted today will apply to specific categories of companies providing digital services, such as cloud computing service providers, data centre service providers, online marketplaces, online search engines and social networking platforms, to name a few.
+This adopted implementing regulation will apply to specific categories of companies providing digital services, such as cloud computing service providers, data centre service providers, online marketplaces, online search engines and social networking platforms, to name a few.
 For each category of service providers, the implementing act specifies when an incident is considered significant, to whom it needs to be reported and in which timeframe.

-Today's adoption of the implementing regulation coincides with the deadline for Member States to transpose the NIS2 Directive into national law.
-As of tomorrow, 18 October 2024, all Member States must apply the measures necessary to comply with the NIS2 cybersecurity rules, including supervisory and enforcement measures.
+The adoption of the implementing regulation coincided with the deadline for Member States to transpose the NIS2 Directive into national law.
+From 18 October 2024, all Member States must apply the measures necessary to comply with the NIS2 cybersecurity rules, including supervisory and enforcement measures.

 Read full press release.